Let the people we’ve been fortunate enough to collaborate with share their own perspectives about the College Excel program.

 Parent of a College Excel alumna

-“I have been working with College Excel students and staff since summer 2007 and have found the experience to be rewarding year in and year out.
+“I have been working with College Excel students and staff and have found the experience to be rewarding year in and year out.
 College Excel students are generally motivated and well engaged in my film courses and enthusiastic about achieving the filmmaking objectives I give them.
 It has been a pleasure to watch them engage subject matter, work out collaborative challenges, and combine their efforts to create film projects that demonstrate the core objectives of my class, about which they can be proud.
 Working with them is what gave me the confidence to integrate film projects in my non-College Excel courses.
 I can also confidently say that College Excel staff are dedicated and caring, both in regards to the students they coach and the instructors with whom they work.
 They stay in consistent communication with me regarding the progress of their students and demonstrate an authentic desire to see them succeed.”

 Associate Professor, Central Oregon Community College